rambasnet/NodeJS/README.md

 #### Running the notebooks via jupyternotebook server

-Once the above tools are installed, open a terminal change working directory using cd command to go into the folder where this repo is cloned and run the notebook from there:
+Once the above tools are installed, open a terminal activate nodejs or virtual env; change working directory using cd command to go into the folder where this repo is cloned and run the notebook from there:

 ```bash
     conda activate nodejs